 And the last source for our comparison React vs. Vue will be Github Stars.
-Based on the number of stars the repository has, you can easily tell who is more popular among developers.
+Based on the number of stars the repository has, you can see that these two have been almost equally popular among developers for years.

-Currently, React has 165k stars, while Vue.js has almost 181k stars.
+Currently (in 2022), React has 190k stars, while Vue.js has almost 197k stars.
 Looking at this data alone, Vue is clearly in the lead.
 And based on these statistics, there is no point in wasting time on React.

 A search on StackOverflow shows us the number of vacancies.
 There are over 200 vacancies on React at the time of writing, for Vue less than 40.
 Based on this data, we can also see that a React developer can earn up to $ 190K, and a Vue.js developer can earn up to $ 120K.